Lightbox Image

-Explore Over 40 Miles of Pristine River in a Mostly Urban Landscape
+Explore Over 40 Miles of Pristine River Recreation in a Mostly Urban Landscape on the Lackawanna River

 The Lackawanna River, a 42-mile-long tributary of the Susquehanna River, runs directly through the heart of Lackawanna County.
 It gets its start in both its West Branch in Susquehanna County and its East Branch in Wayne County.
 Both much smaller branches flow for roughly 12 miles before meeting at the Stillwater Reservoir in Clifford Township.
-From there it plunges dramatically into the Wyoming Valley where it courses through the largely urban, Greater Scranton Area.
-The river touches many Lackawanna County communities like Carbondale, Archbald, Olyphant, Jessup, Throop, Dickson City, Scranton and many more.
+From there it plunges dramatically into the Valley Communities where it courses through the largely urban, Greater Scranton Area.
+The river touches many Lackawanna County communities, offering outdoor recreation access to residents and visitors in Carbondale, Archbald, Olyphant, Jessup, Throop, Dickson City, The City of Scranton and many more.

 A Beloved Fishery and a National Conservation Success Story